Neven Duić: Biography

 Duić was born in Zagreb, where he attended elementary school and secondary school "MIOC" (today XV Gymnasium).

 On the University of Zagreb he studied mechanical engineering, and 2 years of Portuguese language on Faculty of Humanities and Social Sciences, University of Zagreb.

 He graduated on Faculty of Mechanical Engineering and Naval Architecture, University of Zagreb in 1990, received his PhD in 1998 and became full professor in 2011, at the Power Engineering and Energy Management Chair at the Department of Energy, Power and Environmental Engineering at the same faculty.

-He was a visiting researcher and a postdoctoral researcher at the Instituto Superior Técnico (Lisbon, Portugal) on six occasions, between 1994 and 2003.
+He was a visiting researcher and a postdoctoral researcher at the Instituto Superior Técnico (Lisbon, Portugal) on six occasions, between 1994 and 2003, and Visiting Professor between 2024 and 2026.

-Neven Duić belongs to the 2% of the most cited scientists in the world for 2020 and 2021 years, according to the public list prepared by a group of researchers from Stanford University using Scopus database.
+Neven Duić belongs to the 2% of the most cited scientists in the world for 2020 - 2024 years, according to the public list prepared by a group of researchers from Stanford University using Scopus database.

-He published over 650 scientific papers, of which 178 in the journals listed in Science Citation Index Expanded.
+He published over 650 scientific papers, of which 203 in the journals listed in Science Citation Index Expanded.

-His scientific papers have been cited over 6,500 times in Scopus and over 6400 times in WoS., H-index according to the Scopus database is 45, and according to WoS database 46.
+His scientific papers have been cited over 18,400 times in Scopus and over 13,400 times in WoS., H-index according to the Scopus database is 73, and according to WoS database 63.

 He gave more than 170 invited and keynote lectures.

 He has participated in over 100 scientific and professional projects, mainly international projects, in the areas of energy policy and planning, energy economics, policy of sustainable development and resource planning, climate change mitigation, combustion engineering and modelling, research and innovation policy.